Spiced Apple Cranberry Crisp

 Place baking dish(es) on sheet pan and bake 40 to 45 minutes until apples are tender and topping is browned.
 Remove from oven and cool 30 minutes before serving (or let cool longer and serve at room temperature).

 The crisp can also be made a day in advance, cooled, refrigerated, and rewarmed in oven at 300°F for 10 to 15 minutes before serving.

-Welcome the spring season with these recipes from Constellation Culinary Group.
+Winter RecipesCelebrate the New Year, and warm up with these winter recipes from Constellation Culinary Group.